krb5/krb5/doc/rst_source/mitK5features.rst

 .. highlight:: rst

-.. note:: The list is incomplete.
+.. note:: This is a Draft.
+The list is incomplete.

 MIT Kerberos features
 =======================================